Diseases & Conditions

 Outcomes

 Regardless of the treatment method chosen, unicameral bone cysts come back in the same location 25 to 50% of the time.
 Generally, the younger the child is when the cyst is treated, the higher the chance of the cyst returning.
-Your doctor will schedule regular X-rays and follow-up appointments to check for recurrence.
+Your child's doctor will schedule regular X-rays and follow-up appointments to check for recurrence.

 Once a child is full-grown, these cysts typically stop growing and fill in with bone.